SDSU Student Grievance Committee Procedures

 10.1 The Chair will call upon each member of the panel for a brief final statement.

-10.3 Sections 2.3 and 4.2 of the Code state "a majority of those present and voting" constitutes a decision except where indicated (Section 4.2) which provides for a two-step process on matters involving the change of a grade.
+10.3 Sections 2.3 and 4.2 of the Policy File states "a majority of those present and voting" constitutes a judgment except where indicated (Section 4.2) which provides for a two-step process on matters involving the change of a grade.

 10.5 If informal attempts at redress fail, a judgment of the Student Grievance Committee relating to redress alone shall be forwarded to the appropriate administrator.
 When redress requires that a grade be changed, the Committee by vote of two-thirds of the members of the Committee who have heard the grievance, shall forward their judgment to the Provost who shall affirm or deny the judgment of the Committee.
 If the Provost affirms the decision, the Provost will direct the appropriate administrator for recommended redress.
 When the decision whether to change a grade depends upon the quality of work in a course, the chair of the department involved in the grievance will be asked by the SGC to recommend faculty at SDSU or elsewhere competent in the subject matter of that course to evaluate the quality of the work.
 This expert consultation will be considered by the SGC before a judgment is reached.
 (Section 4.2 of the Policy File)